AlekhyaSasi/MyWritings/Git Commands.md

 #### define the author name to be used for all commits by the current user

-git config --global user.name <your name>
+git config --global user.name {your name}

 #### define the author email to be used for all commits by the current user

-git config --global user.email <your email>
+git config --global user.email {your email}

 ## Initializing an empty repository: